Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 We have posted the Modal-GUIs toolkit as an open-source Github repo
 for the benefit of app developers at large.
 It facilitates the development of keyboard-only GUI apps.
-This toolkit (has about 9000 lines of code) target's a solo-developer dev scenario.
+This toolkit (about 9000 lines of code) target's a solo-developer dev scenario.

 ## What is a Modal GUI?
 ![Less cluttered screens](https://hex-map.khitchdee.net/WIMPvsModal.png?v08-11-2022)